- About SHS

 Referrals to the program come from multiple sources, including both on- and off-campus agencies.
 On-campus students are typically referred from University Housing and Dining Services or the Office of Student Conduct and Community Standards.
 Off-campus students are referred from Corvallis Mu- nicipal Court, Benton County Circuit Court, and occasionally other municipal courts from around the state.
 Students are most often referred to the program due to an alcohol or marijuana-related violation.
 The courts recognize IMPACT as a diversion program for eligible Oregon State students.
 Students may also self-refer to the program.
 The program fee is waived for self-referrals.

-Based on specific information about their marijuana or alcohol usage, students are screened into a particular intervention (either two 90-minute group ses- sions for alcohol education, one 90-minute group session for marijuana education, or a 1:1 appointment with a Certified Alcohol and Drug Counselor).
+Based on specific information about their marijuana or alcohol usage, students are screened into a particular intervention (either two 90-minute group ses- sions for alcohol education, one 90-minute group session for cannabis education, or a 1:1 appointment with a Certified Alcohol and Drug Counselor).
 Upon completion of the IMPACT program, students have a foundational understanding of:

 Overall, the IMPACT program is guided by the mission of Oregon State University and is committed to stimulate a lasting attitude of inquiry, openness, and social responsibility.
 IMPACT is periodically revised to reflect student needs and available resources.